Advanced 3d applications like Autodesk Maya and 3Ds Max are notorious for being power-hungry little monsters.

 No matter how much processing power and graphics you have, they seem to churn through it all.

 Well, it is true that many of the new popular laptops in the market can “technically” run Maya.
-But their true nature is only evident when you dig into the core features of Maya.
+But their true nature is only evident when you dig into the core features.

-When you start working on some serious projects with complex modeling, simulation, animation, lighting and render them at high settings – these everyday run of the mill laptops can’t keep up and kind of falls apart.
+When you start working on some serious projects with complex modeling, simulation and effects, animation, lighting – and render them at high settings – these everyday run-of-the-mill laptops can’t keep up and kind of fall apart.